 It was determined in 2015 there would need to be 1.3 billion stems planted in mostly the Midwest and Northeast to recover the monarch migration to an average and a sustainable 6 hectares overwintering in Mexico.
 At least three times that many new stems are established on the landscape now.
 The monarch migration can, however, recover substantially if milkweed is allowed to grow in crop fields where predators are fewer and can't establish colonies because these fields are plowed regularly.

-Of course with GMO crops and with glyphosate treating fields to eliminate every plant except the crop this won't happen unless glyphosates use is discontinued and traditional farming practices are re-established across the monarch's summer breeding grounds.
-Milkweed in crop fields has far less monarch predators on or near the plants because the soil was disturbed regularly, before no-till crops, not allowing for the establishment of predator colonies, etc.
+Of course with GMO crops and with glyphosate used to treat our fields to eliminate every plant except the crop this won't happen unless glyphosatesuse is discontinued and traditional farming practices are re-established across North America which includes the monarch's summer breeding grounds.
+Milkweed in crop fields has far less monarch predators on or near the plants because the soil was disturbed regularly with plowing before no-till crops, not allowing for the establishment of predator colonies, etc.

-2D) This program alone of planting milkweed stems is not working to increase the monarch migration population.
+2D) This program of planting milkweed stems alone is not working to increase the monarch migration population.
 We can however use this abundance of common milkweed to increase the monarch migration population as explained below in the converting milkweed to monarchs sections.
-It's a proven fact through research that monarch predators are increasing.
+It's a proven fact through research that natural and UNNATURAL monarch predators are increasing and the number one reason the monarch migration population is decreasing.
 The University of Texas at San Antonio has determined through a 2 year study in 2016-17 imported invasive red fire ants are consuming 87% of the immature offspring of the monarchs returning from Mexico.
 A Top monarch scientist explains why lack of milkweed isn't causing the decrease in the monarch migration population.

 2E) Fire ants are consuming 87% of monarch immatures in Texas as described on page 12 of their research, before the migration gets to the Midwest and Northeast.
 Invasive imported red fire ant populations are increasing.
 The remaining 13% of immature's are attacked by necessary natural predators leaving very few mature monarchs to populate the monarch's summer breeding grounds of the Midwest and Northeast May through August.
 These fire ants have spread throughout the warmer areas of California and continue to play a a large role in keeping the monarch population down in the western monarch migration also.